The Year Saratoga

 New York Governor Al Smith

-As Heffernan angrily shouted at one baldly uncooperative witness, Mellefont’s Cafe operated by day just 100 yards from the courthouse at 449 Broadway (the address where Soave Faire now operates today), but became at night a “Red Front” gambling house.
+As Heffernan shouted at one uncooperative witness, Mellefont’s Cafe operated by day just 100 yards from the courthouse at 449 Broadway (the address where Soave Faire now operates today), but became at night a “Red Front” gambling house.
 The brazenness of it—vice transforming in plain sight within earshot of the courthouse—captured the very essence of the Saratoga Way.

 Justice Christopher Heffernan